SMassey25/Understanding_Data/pickle.md

 Tags: python
 Slug: blog-3-part1

-Once you have been throught EDA and built a satisfactory model with tuned hyperparameters, you are ready to predict using new values.
+Once you have been through EDA and built a satisfactory model with tuned hyperparameters, you are ready to predict using new values.
 However, you do not want to train your model every time you want to predict on new values.
 You just want to use the previously trained model and run new values through it.
-This is where pickle, a Python's module for serializing and de-serialzing comes in.
+This is where pickle, a Python's module for serializing and de-serializing comes in.

 ## What is pickling

 As said before, pickle can be used to serialize and de-serialize the object.
 So what do I mean by serialization and de-serialization of the objects?
 Serialization is a process of converting an object to a byte stream, storing the byte stream in memory for later use.
 De-serialization then takes the byte stream from the memory and retrieves the original object.
-Therefore, pikling an object converts it to a byte stream(serializzation), making sure that the character stream contains all the infomation to retrieve the original object(de-serialization).
+Therefore, pickling an object converts it to a byte stream(serialization), making sure that the character stream contains all the information to retrieve the original object(de-serialization).
 You can pickle data stored in list, tuples, dictionaries.
 You can even pickle your classes, functions and tuned models.

 In this post, I will pickle a dataset that can be used in other jupyter notebook.
-However using the same steps you can pickle classes, functions and even models with their hypertuned parameters.
+However using the same steps you can pickle classes, functions and even models with their hyper tuned parameters.

 ###### Serialization